 You are advised not to go to the shops.
-Use online shopping if you can, or ask others to collect and deliver shopping for you (friends, family, or a volunteer, including NHS Volunteer Responders).
+Use online shopping if you can, or ask others to collect and deliver shopping for you (friends and family, local volunteers coordinated by charities and local councils or NHS Volunteer Responders).
 If you already have a priority delivery slot with a supermarket that will continue, you do not need to do anything further.

 If you cannot access food, your local council can offer support.
 This may include helping you to request a priority supermarket delivery slot (if you do not already have one) or help with shopping.
 See below for details on how to register for support.